MicrosoftDocs/power-platform/power-platform/guidance/creator-kit/panel.md

 Panels are overlays that contain supplementary content and are used for complex creation, edit, or management experiences.
 For example, viewing details about an item in a list or editing settings.

-This Canvas component mimics the style and behavior of the [Fluent UI Panel control](https://developer.microsoft.com/fluentui#/controls/web/Panel).
+This canvas component mimics the style and behavior of the [Fluent UI Panel control](https://developer.microsoft.com/fluentui#/controls/web/Panel).

 [View component in the Creator Kit GitHub repository](https://github.com/microsoft/powercat-creator-kit/tree/main/CreatorKitCore/SolutionPackage/CanvasApps/cat_powercatcomponentlibrary_0be3a_DocumentUri_msapp_src)

 ## Limitations

-This Canvas component can only be used in Canvas apps and Custom Pages.
+This canvas component can only be used in canvas apps and custom pages.

 ## Key properties